willclarkson/lsstScratchWIC/README.md

 * setup sims_maf_contrib -t $USER -t sims
   * **UPDATE 2016-04-24** - this step now no longer works on my system (the "sims" tag is invalid).
 I suspect I am seeing some eups-related problems on this computer.
 However it should work for you!
-  * If sims_maf_contrib does not work, you can still use the modules by copying the directory into your working directory.
-Clunky but functional.
-For example, in the FigureOfMerit notebook for the Galactic Supernova, I copied the Starcounts/ directory from sims_maf_contrib into the working directory for the notebook, and was able to use it.
+  * Workaround: You can still use the modules in sims_maf_contrib by copying the directory into your working directory.
+(Adding to your $PATH probably also works, but I have not yet tested this).
+    * For example, in the FigureOfMerit notebook for the Galactic Supernova, I copied the Starcounts/ directory from sims_maf_contrib into the working directory for the notebook, and was able to use it.

 **6.3.
 Setting the PATH**